 Will my passport be safe at the Embassy or High Commission?

 Embassy security is usually very tight, and there are very few reports of passport loss within an embassy.
-However, should a passport become lost while in the custody of an embassy, there is nothing VSC or you can do to recover the passport.
-In the unlikely event that a passport is stolen from VSC , the Ottawa police and the Royal Canadian Mounted Police (RCMP) will be notified, as will the Canadian passport office in the case of a Canadian passport.
+However, should a passport become lost while in the custody of an embassy, there is nothing you can do to recover the passport.
+In the unlikely event that a passport is stolen, the Ottawa police and the Royal Canadian Mounted Police (RCMP) must be notified, as will the Canadian passport office in the case of a Canadian passport.

 Will my passport be safe with the shipper?